 PKM: I have no opinion.
 I know shamans and shamanesses have used drugs, traditionally.
 I wouldn’t use drugs myself for magical practice, and apart from trivial recreational pot or coke, in the 60s and 70s, I never used drugs at all.
 I haven’t used anything stronger than Advil since 1974.
 Just walked away.
 ZB: Will you talk about your journey to becoming a high priestess?PKM: I became the high priestess of my group only because I was the most logical person, at that time, to take over.
 I was really too young for it, and I stepped down rather soon thereafter.
 It wasn’t for me, and except for that one brief interlude in a “Welsh Traditionalist” (heavy on the Gardnerian/Valientean) coven, I haven’t been formally with a group since, so there’s very little else to say.

-ZB: You have been described as extremely knowledgeable in the many traditions and practices of Witchcraft in history throughout Europe.
+ZB: You have been described as extremely knowledgeable in the many traditions and practices in history throughout Europe.
 Which fascinates you the most and why?

 PKM: I’m well conversant really only with the traditions of the Celtic Nations and England.
 That is the tradition I’ve followed all my life, and the one I know best.
 I’ve read and studied a bit about other Ways, though: perhaps the one I feel most kinship to is the Nordic, and I’ve been known to say a word of thanks to Thor and Odin and Freyja now and again—I have Norse gods and goddesses on my altars, and hold great respect for them.
 In fact, the book I’m working on now is about the big Viking raids on England in the late ninth century, and the faceoff between Paganism and Christianity there.
 I’m on the Pagan side, naturally.
 Greek and Roman gods, too, though not as much: my particular patrons there are Dionysus and Ariadne, obviously, for whom I have a great devotion.
 But I don’t get my nose in a sling about Christian deities: I see Mary, Mother of God as everyone’s Mother Goddess.
 Jesus, not so much: a powerful avatar and a great teacher, but I don’t feel a connection.
 St. Michael the warrior archangel, and St. Joan, the warrior maiden Frenchwoman, are also very important to me.
 As I said, I have no problem with it.
 Except for St. Patrick, who I think is the worst thing that ever happened to Ireland.